Outdoors adventures at the Mill on the Brue

 A week’s camp starts on a Sunday morning; kids arrive, register, mobile phones are handed in (none are allowed during camp, even in the evenings) and after a coffee and a hug goodbye, parents are dispatched without further ado and everyone else settles in to start the week.

-It’s not just for the very sporty; there are lots of other activities, like making videos, charcoal or some arty crafty stuff in the Apple Store (check out that fab roof) or making pizzas in the clay oven next to it.
+It’s not just for the very sporty; there are lots of other activities, like story telling in the yurt, making charcoal or some arty crafty stuff in the Apple Store (check out that fab roof), or making pizzas in the clay oven next to it.
 After supper (and a half hour tuck shop slot), there’s a choice of activity like bread-making, crafting bracelets and playing games outside.
 At the end of the week, groups come together to put on a show on Friday evening before camp ends on Saturday.

 Kids aren’t aware that’s there’s precision planning and timetabling, it all just seems to flow naturally.
 I met a some teachers with school groups from Italy and Spain, who said it was the family feel as much as the great range of activities ‘there’s so much to do, the kids get so excited’ that kept them coming back.